Be a problem expert, not a tech expert

 An independent scrutineer is required for activities in which an authority is required (competitions with prize pools over $10,000).
 This differs from the previous requirement, which specified a scrutineer is required for any draw in a promotion where the total prize pool for the draw was more than $10,000.

 The period for conducting an unclaimed prize draw may now be specified in the rules of the gaming activity or, if no time is specified, at least 3 months after the prize winner was previously determined.
-This means that there is no longer a set rule on including a 3 month claim period, however given the 3 month ‘default’ requirement, it would be prudent to include a 3 month period, if possible.
+NSW Fair Trading is currently accepting a redraw 1 month after the original draw.
+However, if the promotion is also run in South Australia, please be aware that generally the redraw will need to be 2 months after the original draw given the recent legislative changes in South Australia.

 Printing errors must not invalidate an otherwise valid prize claim.
 E.g. if you print more winning scratch cards then intended you must still award the respective winners.